Fullerton Bicycle Accident Lawyers

-According to the California Highway Patrol's 2010 Statewide Integrated Traffic Records System (SWITRS), five fatalities and 665 injuries were reported as a result of car accidents in the city of Fullerton.
+California Highway Patrol's current statistics have indicated that in one year, five fatalities and 665 injuries had taken place as a result of car accidents in the city of Fullerton.
 During that same year, 52 people were injured in Fullerton bicycle accidents.
-While there were no fatal bicycle accidents in the year 2010, the same cannot be said for the year 2012.

 Fullerton Hit-and-Run Bicycle Accident